erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 \right)
 \end{eqnarray}

-Leve et al. use vector-dyadic notation for the above and spend a section introducing it in @LeveSpacecraftMomentumControl2015.
+Leve et al. use vector-dyadic notation for the above and spend a section introducing it in [@LeveSpacecraftMomentumControl2015, sec.
+4.1].
 For a basic understanding we can ignore the dyadic notation, summations etc. and focus on the following symbols:

 - $\mathbf{H}$: angular momentum of the spacecraft